microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 5 - Show Spinner.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks
+In order to complete this user story you will need to complete the following tasks:

 ### Open Visual Studio Code
 Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-07%20-%20Advanced%20Styling%20Your%20Web%20App/src/app-s07-f01-us04/)

+> [!NOTE]
+> If you are using Codespaces, the root of your project folder may be in the `/Track_1_ToDo_App/myApplication/` folder
 <br/>

 ### Update the user interface to show a spinner when clicking on the recommendation tab

 #### 1. Update the user interface to support the spinner
-In order to add a spinner, first we need to update the user interface to support this functionality.
-Open the `index.html` file and replace the `<li class="nav-item">...</li>` element for the recommendation tab with the following code:
+In order to add a spinner, we first need to update the user interface to support this functionality.
+Open the `index.html` file and replace the `<li class="nav-item"> <a id="recommendations-tab"...</li>` element for the recommendation tab with the following code:

 ```html
 <li class="nav-item">